 Sheldon Pollock, Professor of South Asian Studies, Columbia University, USA

 “MCH has an international reputation because of its extraordinary faculty who are committed to studying how mind, body, and society are co-constitutive, or bound together to form our ethical dispositions toward law, medicine, education, and economics.”

 Carolyn Rouse, Professor of Anthropology, Princeton University, USA

 "Having not lived in a university town before, I reached Manipal with many reservations.
-However, MCPH helped me unlearn the irrational fear I had always associated with following my thought to its end, and in that manner also to write and read earnestly.
-I would recommend the experience of MCPH to anybody who likes the sea, a library and critical articulation."
+However, MCH helped me unlearn the irrational fear I had always associated with following my thought to its end, and in that manner also to write and read earnestly.
+I would recommend the experience of MCH to anybody who likes the sea, a library and critical articulation."

 Serene George, a second year BA student at MCH, has been selected for the Global Research Internship under MITACS 2019.
 As part of the internship, Serene will receive full funding and she will be in Canada from May-July 2019 at the University of Saskatchewan to assist Prof David Parkinson on the Project in International Collaborative Teaching (PICT).
 Students from UGC recognized universities are eligible to apply and the MITACS global internship is funded by the Federal Government of Canada.

 Sneharshi Dasgupta, a third-year BA student at MCH, participated in a summer programme on ‘Political Theory and International Politics’ from the London School of Economics and Political Science (LSE).
 The course helped the participants understand the trajectory of international political theory beginning from the Ancient Greeks to the present time and it also provided an understanding of the complexities pertaining to theory and its practice.